-MY OBSESSION TO SEE ALL THE TIDAL LEVELS AT ONCE
+MY QUEST TO SEE ALL THE TIDAL LEVELS AT ONCE

 The first time I visited Wild Moor Point white water crested the tallest rocks.
 The second time the water was all but gone.
-Taking one landscape photograph wasn’t compelling but the drastic expanse in the tidal levels was.
-The question arose, how can I express the magnitude of tidal change here all at once?
-It took 2 years to find the answer and another 2 years to create the Tidal Block picture.
-Finally, my efforts unveiled a singular day that could never exist allowing me to see the cumulative memories of tidal strata simultaneously.
+Taking one landscape photograph wasn’t compelling to me, but the drastic expanse in the tidal levels was.
+The question arose: How can I express the magnitude of tidal change here all at once?
+It took two years to find the answer and another two years to create the TIDAL BLOCK picture.
+My efforts unveiled a singular day—one that could never exist but allowed me to see the cumulative memories of tidal strata simultaneously.

 THE TIDAL BLOCK FILM

-The intensity of four years I dedicated to the Tidal Block picture inspired a film about the piece.
-From the impetus behind the clarion call to the creation and hidden meaning all is revealed in the film.
+The four intense years that I dedicated to the TIDAL BLOCK picture inspired a film.
+From the impetus behind it, the creation, and hidden meaning, all is revealed.

-Videography, art direction, video editing, and sound editing by Kerry Mansfield.
+Videography, art direction, sound, and editing by Kerry Mansfield.

 THE COLOR OF TIME